 Our team of reviewers and test assistants worked together throughout the evaluation process.
 This helps us consider the widest possible variety of features and use cases.

-New gaming consoles cost between $130 and $500, and includes traditional consoles as well as handheld and hybrid consoles.
+New gaming consoles cost between $179 and $500, which includes traditional consoles as well as handheld and hybrid consoles.
 Prices increase according to processing power, but there are other factors to consider such as game selection and home entertainment center multimedia options, like streaming video.
 Special or limited edition consoles can cost more.

 Many video games are available for multiple platforms, like Minecraft for example.
 However, some games are made exclusively for a specific console.
 So if you’re dying to play Halo or Forza, you'll need an Xbox.
 Heard great things about Uncharted or The Last of Us?
 Sony’s PlayStation is the only place they are available.
 Likewise, any title in Nintendo’s Mario or Zelda franchises can only be played on its devices.

 While there are more multi-platform games than exclusives, it’s important to keep in mind that most cross-platform games really only work on the latest Xbox and PlayStation devices, since those systems have such similar capabilities.
 Nintendo’s consoles, however, have fun and unique features but aren’t nearly as powerful as the others, which makes it harder for developers to create comparable versions of their games for Nintendo consoles.

 But with the advent of the Switch, Nintendo has begun collaborating with third-party game developer companies, and now games available on the Switch have improved greatly both graphics- and capacity-wise.
 The lesson here is to discover what kinds of games you and your family like to play, then choose a console that supports most of them.